CCSLaw

-Liability and Governance in Light of International and EU Law
+Sustainable Carbon Capture, Transportation and Storage: Liability and Governance in Light of International and EU Law

-Conference Dates: 7–8 May 2026
+Conference dates: 7–8 May 2026

 Location: Faculty of Law, Lund University, Sweden

-Abstract Submission Deadline: 16 January 2026
+Abstract submission deadline: 16 January 2026 (closed)

-This call invites submissions for the international conference “Carbon Capture and Storage (CCS) at Sea: Regulation and Governance of Transport, Sequestration, and Liability”, to be held on 7–8 May 2026 in Lund, Sweden.
+This call invited submissions for the international conference Carbon Capture and Storage (CCS) at Sea: Regulation and Governance of Transport, Sequestration, and Liability, held on 7–8 May 2026 in Lund, Sweden.
 The conference is organised by the Faculty of Law, Lund University, in collaboration with the School of Business, Economics and Law, University of Gothenburg.

 Background and Rationale